 - For additional things to see and do in the area, Visit Waterford is your best resource.

-- This website shows how to get to Waterford by plane, train, bus, ferry and car.
+- This website shows how to get to Waterford by plane, train, bus, ferry, and car.

 - For more sightseeing, see our gallery for more photos of Waterford.

-With more time, we recommend you add the following to your list:
+If you can spend two days in Waterford (or longer), we recommend you add the following to your list:

 - Irish Museum of Time